maureen-wk/Phase-1-Project/README.md

 ## Methods of Analysis

-This project uses descriptive analysis
+This project uses descriptive analysis to determine, the measures of frequency, dispersion, and central tendencies.
+Exploratory and statistical analysis to see how certain variables may be related, or how certain patterns may be driving others

-## Results
+### Results

-The analysis shows that number of votes have the highest correlation with domestic gross values.
+The analysis shows that the number of votes have the highest correlation of 0.66 with domestic gross values in comparison to other numerica variables.

 Therefore, this variable should take precedence to show us which genres will perform better in terms on domestic revenue for the films made.

 ![image](https://user-images.githubusercontent.com/127987261/232227821-747626d2-f008-4297-a79d-146b09857b97.png)

-## Conclusions
+### Conclusions

 Our analysis has shown a number of observations:-